rukovo/base64-translator/README.md

 Pyperclip will need to be installed, which can be done via pip: `pip install pyperclip`

-Included is a clean version and also the version I personally use.
-You can see what the differences are.
+The clean version is a vestige of previous versions containing profanity, however I will keep it up for any future interest.

+## Options

+In order to use this program you have to input your data and then, at the end, add an "|" followed by your options.
+Your options are as follows:

+`-e` - encode data

+`-d` - decode data

+`-sn` - save under new title

+`-sa` - save an append to txt doc

 ## Example Output
 ```

-Would you like to encode or decode? (e/d)
-> e
-Enter your data to encode:
+Enter your data:
-> This is a test encode for github
+ > This is a test encode for github | -e
-VGhpcyBpcyBhIHRlc3QgZW5jb2RlIGZvciBnaXRodWI=
+Here's your data:
+VGhpcyBpcyBteSB0ZXN0IGVuY29kZSBmb3IgZ2l0aHVi

 Would you like to do more? (y/n)
  > y
-Would you like to encode or decode? (e/d)
- > d
-Enter your data to decode:
+Enter your data:
- > QSBzdXJwcmlzZSB0byBiZSBzdXJlIGJ1dCBhIHdlbGNvbWUgb25lLg==
+ > QSBzdXJwcmlzZSB0byBiZSBzdXJlIGJ1dCBhIHdlbGNvbWUgb25lLg== | -d
 Here's your data:
 A surprise to be sure but a welcome one.